lozingaro/academic-website/teaching/info-stat/index.markdown

 ### Programming Test

-- Conducted on EOL.unibo.it with PC access.
+- Conducted on [eol.unibo.it](https://eol.unibo.it) with PC access.
 - First part includes coding exercises with automated tests.
 Score between 0 and 10 is assigned immediately.
 If the score is below 5, the exam ends.
 Otherwise, the student proceeds to the second part.
 - The second part involves coding exercises evaluated by the instructor and includes the written exam.
 - Total duration: 2.5 hours.